pirate-baby/Calendurr/README.md

 ![image of app](assets/calendurr.png)

+## Is This A TODO App?
+A Calendar App?
+nope, Calendurr is a skin.
+I have no interest in building any of those things, there are a gazillion out there.
+This is just a better way to interface with the data those things create/operate with.
+Pick your favorite todo/task/calendar thing and point an agent at it, add an adapter, and you are set to go.

-## Running With TaskWarrior
+## Example: Running With TaskWarrior

-Calendurr is a web UI backed by the local TaskWarrior client.
+Calendurr is a just a non-crappy web UI, all client side with no backend.
+You can stick it on whatever you use for tasks, with a little adapting.
+To test this claim, I've set up a by the local TaskWarrior adapter, so you can use that if you want.
 Start it on the machine that has TaskWarrior configured:

 ```sh
 python3 server.py